 Finally, I hope this blog will encourage you to take your stand for Christ.
 Our culture and our nation desperately need it.

-In Gods Love…
+In Christian fellowship and Gods Love…